The minimum you must know

 Syrian Arab Republic

 All of the Islamic countries in the Middle East consider themselves Suni and Shia, meaning they are all peaceful Islamic countries.
-The words "slam" and "Islam" literally mean "peace" and "submissiveness."
+The words "salam" and "Islam" literally mean "peace" and "submissiveness."
 (Linguistics are equivalently peaceful and submissive in Israel because the words are used there with similar frequency.)
 Islamic people rarely challenge one another.
 The most common greeting in most Islamic countries is “as-salamu alaykum," which means, “I feel peaceful towards you.”
+(These words are spoken in Arabic perhaps because Jesus - an important Muslim prophet - spoke them to his apostles in the Christian Bible.)
 So people throughout the region pattern peace to one another all of the time.

 Syria usually aligns most closely with Shia countries but is at peace with the Suni ones in the region as well.
 This didn't used to be true.
 But the Syrian government recently recognized the legitimacy of the Saudi Arabian government.
 There are consequently now optimistic diplomatic relations for Syria with all Islamic countries in the region.